braided essay examples

 The evolution and development of communication is a historical reflection of human intelligence and societal progress.
 In this case, it is fantastic to see how far people have come from the simple act of writing handwritten letters to the introduction of the Internet.
 With each mode of communication, they see how different changes happen in all aspects of their lives.
 In particular, traditional letters, telephony, and digital media reflect speed, style, and societal changes, which is evidence of human progress.

-II.
-Body Paragraph Example 1: The Era of Letters
+The Era of Letters

-III.
-Body Paragraph Example 2: Emergence and Impact of Telephony
+Emergence and Impact of Telephony

-IV.
-Body Paragraph Example 3: The Digital Media Age
+The Digital Media Age

 Nowadays, with the help of the Internet, digital media has taken a dominant position in all human societies, and it is characterized by its speed, diversity, and popularity.
-For example, emails, social media, and instant messaging via smartphones have changed people’s interactions, allowing global connectivity in one second.
+For example, emails, social media, and instant messaging via smartphones have changed people’s interactions, allowing global connectivity in one second (Balbi et al., 2021).
 Moreover, digital communication has a universal format because it supports text, audio, and video channels, improving the ways in which people connect.
 In this case, digital media has become a modern form of communication among its users, and it has replaced traditional letters and telephones in full.
 Hence, even if people are far away from each other, they can write letters or call their family members, friends, colleagues, or anyone they want.

 The historical evolution from letters to digital media is real evidence of a dramatic shift in communication styles and human interactions that people have today.
 While letters suggested depth and emotional connection between senders and recipients, telephony allowed them to hear each other irrespective of distance.
 Furthermore, digital media helps people connect with each other anywhere in the world.
 In turn, each stage in the evolution of communication reflects changes in trends, values, and technologies.
 As a result, a better understanding of this evolution can provide new ideas into not just how people communicate but also the changing nature of social interactions and human relationships.